Alker Tripp

 Sir Herbert Alker Tripp CBE (23 August 1883 - 12 December 1954), usually known as Alker Tripp or H. Alker Tripp, was a senior English police official who served as an Assistant Commissioner of the London Metropolitan Police from 1932 to 1947.

-Early life and career
+Pre-war

-Tripp was born in London, the son of George Henry Tripp, a civil servant who later became Receiver for the Metropolitan Police District.
-Tripp's ambition was to become an artist, but family disapproval led to him joining the civil staff at Scotland Yard as a clerk in the Commissioner's Office on 22 December 1902.
-He held a number of posts before being appointed chairman of the Police Recruiting Board in 1920.
+Tripp was born in Hornsey Rise, the son of George Henry Tripp, a civil servant who later became Receiver for the Metropolitan Police District.
+Tripp's ambition was to become an artist, but family disapproval led to him joining the civil staff at New Scotland Yard as a clerk in the Commissioner's Office on 22 December 1902.

+Despite this career he never lost his interest in art, and many of his paintings were shown in the Royal Academy.
+More than twenty of his works were turned into posters.
+In 1910 he married Abigail Powell, a Dubliner - they had a son and a daughter.

+He held a number of civil staff posts before being appointed chairman of the Police Recruiting Board in 1920.
 In this post he conceived of the idea of a police college, which was later established by Lord Trenchard.
 By 1928, Tripp was assistant secretary in the Metropolitan Police Office.

-Assistant Commissioner
+He was an enthusiastic yachtsman, both cruising and racing.
+He had a large number of articles published in the yachting press in both Britain and the United States, and during the 1920s published three books on the subject, Shoalwater and Fairway (1924), Suffolk Sea Borders (1926) and Solent and the Southern Waters (1928).